ngmachado/neucore/docs/README.md

-# NeuroCore Documentation
+# neucore Documentation

 > **Navigation**: [Back to Main README](../README.md)

-This directory contains comprehensive documentation for the NeuroCore framework.
+This directory contains comprehensive documentation for the neucore framework.

 ## Documentation Index